-2020 for Tesla models, and from 89 miles in 2012, to 159 miles in 2020 for non-Tesla models.
 Behind this increase is the improvement in battery technologies and declining battery costs.
-The estimated lithium-ion battery pack cost per kwh was \$712 in 2012, and dropped to \$137 in 2020.6 This decline was significant, since battery costs accounted for more than 30% of the MSRP of BEVs on average.7
+The estimated lithium-ion battery pack cost per kwh was \$712 in 2012, and dropped to \$137 in 2020.6 This decline was significant, since battery costs accounted for more than 30% of the selling price of BEVs on average.7

-Figure 2: Average EV Range (miles), 2012-2020
+Figure 2: Average EV Battery Range (Miles), 2012-2020

-One of the most oft-cited reasons, especially in earlier years, why people delay buying EVs is that they worry about a dying battery before reaching their destinations, referred to as the "range anxiety".
-The improvement in battery ranges has alleviated this concern, together with the development in a robust and reliable charging network.
+One of oft-cited reasons why people delay buying EVs, especially in earlier years, is that they worry the battery will be depleted before reaching the destination or a charging station, referred to as the "range anxiety".
+The improvement in battery ranges has alleviated this concern, together with the development of a robust and reliable charging network.
 There are three types of EV charging, level 1, level 2, and direct current fast charging (DC fast charging, or DCFC).
-Level 1 charging is the simplest and slowest - it can be used with any standard 120V outlet, replenishing between 3 and 5 miles of range per hour.
-Level 1 charging works better for PHEVs than for BEVs because of its slow speed and is mostly seen in residential
+Level 1 charging is the slowest - it can be used with any standard 120-volt outlet, replenishing between 3 and 5 miles of range per hour.
+Level 1 charging works better for PHEVs than for BEVs because of its slow speed and is mostly seen in residential areas.
+Level 2 charging adds an average of 25 miles of range per hour and requires installing a charger and plugging into a 240-volt outlet.
+It can fully charge an average BEV in about